kishorsharma/currying-workshopper/exercises/call_and_apply/problem.md

 var person = {name: 'Kishor', age: 28, tShirtSize: 'L' };

-you need to provide implimentation of method:
+you need to provide implimentation of the method:

 var caller = function (person,
                       update,